fulltrucker/rtfm.evanchute.com/pages/04.modx/02.cbp-add-photo-link-to-event-page/docs.md

   canonical: /modx/cbp-add-photo-link-to-event-page
 ---

 So I put together a better way of easily adding the photos link to the Chocolate Bunny website for each event.
-This is a HOW-TO guide with pretty pictures and stuff, linked from the CBP MODx Manager to here so it's easy to find.
+This is a HOW-TO guide with pretty pictures and stuff, linked from the CBP MODX Manager to here so it's easy to find.
 Boom.

 ## Basic Steps: